kshivvy/Stock-Prediction-and-Visualization/PROPOSAL.md

 ## Extenstions
 If I am able to succesfuly able to implement this project in a timely fashion, ways to expand this project would be by incorporating additional inputs to more accurately predict stocks, such as different market indicators, volatility factors, and news headlines.

+### Updates
+I utilized the ofxLearn library, which was an openFrameworks abstraction for the dlib C++ library.
+This is a machine learning library that is utilized in TensorFlow, and is very common for implementing standard machine learning algorithms.
+Instead of coding the neural layers by scratch, this library allows me to abstract that code, as well as the actual code to predict and train my model.

+I also utilized the library ofxGrafica instead of ofxPlotter, due to its much more intuitive nature.

+User input will be passed in through command line.